github/docs/data/reusables/gated-features/push-protection-for-users.md

-Push protection for users is on by default and can be disabled in your personal account settings.
+Push protection for users is on by default on the following repository types:

+* Public repositories